Radio art

-Radio art is an aural art form made with sound.
-Artists use radio technology (i.e. radio transmission, airwaves) to communicate artistic compositions for interpretation – exposing their audience to alternate means to experiencing their art through sound verses visualization.
+Radio art is an aural art form that uses radio technology (i.e. radio transmission, airwaves) to transmit sound.

 Scope

 Radio Art contributes to new media art - a digitally driven art movement growing in response to the informative technological revolution we live in.
 “From the artist's point of view radio is an environment to be entered into and acted upon, a site for various cultural voices to meet, converse, and merge in.
 These artists cross disciplines, raid all genres and recontextualize them into hybrids.”